Definition of Commercial Loan

 - Bankers provide these loans to cope with the short-term financing needs of any business.

-- It requires collateral which may be equipment or property, or machinery used in the business.
+- It requires collateral, equipment, property, or machinery used in the business.

-- A set of documents such as bank statements and financial statements are required to be submitted to the bankers.
+- A set of documents, such as bank and financial statements, must be submitted to the bankers.

-- The rate of interest depends on various factors such as the creditworthiness of the borrower, nature of the business, and business history.
+- The interest rate depends on various factors, such as the borrower’s creditworthiness, the business’s nature, and the business history.

 - If required, bankers may renew or extend the loan period.